Introduce the samurai armor Kusazuri History and types

 What is Kusazuri?

-Kusazuri (草摺) refers to the part of the samurai armor that is hung from the Do (cuirass), covering the lower body from the waist to the thighs for protection.
+Kusazuri (草摺) refers to the part of the samurai armor that is hung from the Do (cuirass), looks like a skirt, it covers the lower body from the waist to the thighs for protection.
 It is usually made of the same material as the do, such as leather or iron plate.

 The number of Kusazuri plates (枚数) varies depending on the type and era of the armor, and it is generally divided into about 4 to 8 pieces.
 The name Kusazuri is derived from the fact that the hem rubs against the grass, and it was also called “Gesan” or “Koshiyoroi”.